dxw/room-usage-dashboard/README.md

 ### Boards

-`BOARDS` is a hash of arrays, each array representing a collection of rooms which you want to know about (in order left to right).
+`BOARDS` is a hash of arrays, each array being of room objects you want to know about (displayed left to right on the board).

 New boards become accessible automatically at `/boards/{name}`.